-The University's Early Decision Plan offers a speedy response to qualified freshman applicants who select Delaware as their first-choice institution.
+The University's Early Decision Plan offers an earlier notification date to qualified freshman applicants who select Delaware as their first-choice institution.
 The application process is competitive, since Early Decision students are typically among the best in the applicant pool.
-Under this program, students who submit applications by November 15 are notified of a decision by December 15.
+Under this program, students who submit applications by the Early Decision deadline specified in the current undergraduate admissions application are sent notification of a decision by December 15.
 Applications are reviewed by the Admissions Committee as well as the Scholarship Committee, which identifies candidates for Early Decision academic scholarships.

 Early Decision applicants may be accepted, denied, or returned to the regular applicant pool for further consideration.
 Admission through this program is a binding commitment.
-Accepted students must withdraw all other college applications and submit the admission deposit and (if applicable) housing deposit to the University of Delaware by January 15.
+Students offered Early Decision admission must withdraw all other college applications and submit the admission deposit and (if applicable) housing deposit to the University of Delaware by January 15.
 If the student demonstrates financial need that the University is not able to meet through a combination of loans and/or grants and Federal Work Study, he or she will be released from the Early Decision agreement.